mdeguzis/RetroRig/README.md

 folder if you wish to just steal some notes on how to setup the emulators.
 Please reference the issues area on Github for current issues, or the release-roadmap for upcoming items.

 You can also download a zip file or by other means on the github page.
-This will install dialog and git as prequisites before running RetroRig.

 ## Updating